cisco/mindmeld/docs/source/userguide/parser.rst

        }
    }

-It sets up the same head-dependent relationships as the :ref:`simple configuration` in the previous section, but additionally defines some settings for each dependent:
+It sets up the same head-dependent relationships as the :ref:`simple configuration <food_simple_parser_config>` in the previous section, but defines some additional settings for each dependent:

   - 'with' should be treated as a linking word between ``option`` and ``dish`` entities.